citizen-stig/rollup-starter/GETTING_STARTED_WITH_CELESTIA.md

 ## Stage 2: Celestia Testnet

+**Prerequisites**: You will need a Celestia wallet funded with TIA tokens on the Mocha testnet.
+TIA is required to pay for blob submissions to the DA layer.

 ### Stopping the Devnet

 First, stop the local devnet and clean the database if you previously ran on devnet: